Gaddsky/pb_notes_to_anki/README.md

 pb_notes_to_anki Notes_file.html
 ```

-Also available options to use predefined deck_id and model_id.
+Also available option to use predefined deck_id.
 Run with `-h` or `--help` option for details.